lrklochek/arduino-plc-tutorial/README.md

 ___________________________________________________________________________________________________________________

 <img alt="timing-formula" src="images/timing-formula Scaled 3.jpg">

+# PLC Start/Stop Timer2 with IR Remote
-# PLC Timer- Source File: PLC_Date_Time_ver_4_IR.ino
+Source File: PLC_Date_Time_ver_4_IR.ino
 The timer settings can be set via the IR Remote.

-The hardware and wired connections are identical to that shown for the PLC/ Infra Red Remote System above.
+The hardware and wired connections are identical to that shown for the PLC/ Infra Red Remote System for source file PLC_2_IR.ino.

 The Relay and timer settings are similar to that shown for the “PLC Timer- Source File: PLC_Date_Time_ver_2.ino”.
-That is:
+That is shown below:
 <img alt="Timing interval Ver 4 IR" src="images/Timing interval Ver 4 IR Scaled.jpg">
 __________________________________________________________________________________________________________________
 <img alt="Image of the IR Remote" src="images/IR_Remote.jpg">